Icohen007/slack_clone/README.md

 This is Repository for [https://clone-slack.netlify.app](https://clone-slack.netlify.app)

-#### Slack Clone is a replica of the original Slack app, made with react and firebase.
+#### Slack Clone is a replica of the original Slack app, made with React and Firebase.

 ### Key features
 - Perfect Pixel design of Slack from scratch (no component libraries).